-Who would have known that the world famous rum has its roots in Sitges.
+Who would’ve thought that the world-famous rum has its roots in Sitges.
 Facundo Bacardi, the brand's founder, was born in the Mediterranean town and migrated to Santiago de Cuba in 1830.
 The permanent exhibition, located in the Mercat Vell, exhibits the history of the brand Bacardi and tells about its ties to Sitges.

 The center houses a collection that exhibits art of from the sixties to the present day, with over 70 works of contemporary artists from 21 countries.

 Beaches in Sitges

 The coast of Sitges has a staggering number of 17 beaches on its coastline, both inside and outside the town area.
-Small, large, quiet, family, naturist and urban beaches - Here you will find an introduction of the main beaches.
+Small, large, quiet, family, naturist and urban beaches.
+Below, there’s an introduction to the main beaches.